 A Rude Ending and Eagle’s beginning

-Not a dime of the $1.5 billion paid was for the quirky AMC/Renault car division.
-Chrysler was interested only in the iconic Jeep brand, sellers of high margin Cherokees and Wranglers.
-AMC cars were too antiquated to be worth anything, Renaults too French to succeed in America.
-AMC’s car business was deemed worthless.
+Not a dime of that $1.5 billion was for the quirky AMC/Renault car division.
+Chrysler was interested only in the iconic Jeep brand, makers of the high margin Cherokee and Wrangler.
+AMC cars were too antiquated, Renaults too French.
+The car side of the business was deemed worthless.

 But killing off AMC presented a problem.
 While AMC/Jeep dealers were profitable because they sold the rugged and newly hip Jeep, they still needed that extra cash flow provided by what was left of the car business, both the sales and the service.
-With Renault now gone and AMC forgotten, Chrysler needed to find for its newly acquired dealer body a fresh face to sell.
+With Renault now gone and AMC forgotten, some kind of car was needed for Jeep dealers to sell.

-Chrysler needed a name for its first new make of cars in 30 years but didn’t have time for the arduous corporate naming process.
-The only remnant in the fleet from the pre-Renault days was the Eagle 4WD station wagon.
-AMC was always short of cash but never inspiration.
+Chrysler also needed a name for what would be its first new make of car in 30 years.
+It didn’t have time for the arduous corporate naming process so it turned to the only remnant from the pre-Renault days for nomenclatural inspiration; the Eagle 4WD station wagon.
+Over the years AMC was always short of cash but never ideas.
 The Eagle, when it was introduced in 1981, was basically a decade old Hornet wagon with a new and innovative 4WD system tacked on.
 Despite its antiquity the Eagle is widely recognized as the first ever cross-over, thus inventing a category that now accounts for more than 6 million in annual sales.
 With this old but bold moniker, the Eagle brand was born.

 The Cars of Eagle

 Chrysler also chose to use Eagle as an outlet to sell products from its long-standing partnership with Mitsubishi of Japan.
 For the past two decades, the Japanese company’s well-designed, fuel efficient cars helped Chrysler meet U.S. government mandated fuel economy standards.
-The first of the Mistu supplied Eagles was a tarted up economy car so forgettable and boring that this writer forgets what it was called and is too bored to look up.
+The first of the Mistu supplied Eagles was a tarted up economy car that was so forgettable and boring that this writer forgets what it was called and is too bored to look it up.
 But in 1990, Mitsubishi began exporting the Eclipse, one of the sharpest little sports cars ever to grace an American showroom.
 Eagle got a nearly identical version called the Talon.
-There was also a Plymouth Laser.
+There was also a Plymouth Laser sold through Chrysler-Plymouth dealers.
 These were taunt, muscular little stormers that put smiles on the faces of street racers and tuners everywhere.
 A customer could choose one of the Mitsubishi triplets from any of the three brands.
 They differed in trim bits only, but somehow that Eagle badge just looked a little cooler.
-The 1990-94 Talon was the most successful Eagle model ever with a total of 144,000 sold.
+The 1990-94 Talon was the most successful Eagle model ever, with a total of 144,000 sold.

 Jeep/Eagle Dealers had to endure the Franco-American Premier sedan for five years, getting only 116,000 total sales to show for it.
 Their patience was finally rewarded in 1993 with a handsome modern midsized sedan based on an excellent new Chrysler LH platform.
 The Eagle Vision was as blatantly a product of badge engineering as was the Talon…just a Dodge Intrepid with a different beak.
-But the Intrepid, like the Eclipse, was an excellent car to put ones badge on.
+But the Intrepid, like the Eclipse, was an excellent car on which to put one’s badge.
 That the Vision never managed more than 28,000 sales in a single year spoke more about lack of interest in the Eagle brand than anything wrong with this sharp looking sedan.

 Annual sales for the Eagle had peaked at 69,000 in its second year.
 They leveled off at about 50,000 for the next six, before nosediving in 1995.
 Eagle was never able to get traction in the marketplace.
 No one - customers, dealers, or the parent company, Chrysler - seemed to care.